 It’s difficult to make a full time income from mystery shopping, but it can be a fantastic way to make a little extra income each month and enjoy the odd meal out for free.

-Here are a few companies that I’ve used before in the UK (if you’re elsewhere, look for local companies):
+Here are a few of the best mystery shopping companies in the UK (if you’re elsewhere, look for local companies):

 Related post: The Ultimate List of Paid Survey Sites in the UK